-Each of the paired lungs completely fills one of the also paired pleural cavities (cavitas pleuralis).
-Both pleural cavities are situated on the left and right side of the mediastinum, respectively.
+Each pair of lungs completely fills one of the two pleural cavities (cavitas pleuralis).
+The pleural cavities are situated on the left and the right sides of the mediastinum, respectively.
 The dorsal expansion reaches the thoracic spine.
 Ventrally, the two pleural cavities are located in front and lateral to the pericardium.
-Due to the asymmetric position of the heart and the pericardium, the left pleural cavity, and hence the left lung, is slightly smaller than the right one.
+Due to the asymmetric location of the heart and the pericardium, the left pleural cavity (and hence the left lung) is slightly smaller than the right one.

-The intimate contact between lung and heart results in the so-called cardiac impression, which in turn results in the cardiac notch on the left lung (incisura cardiaca).
+The close connection between the lung and the heart results in the so-called cardiac impression, which in turn leads to the formation of a cardiac notch on the left lung (incisura cardiaca).
 The lingula is located at the caudal end of the cardiac notch.
-It represents a protrusion of the upper lobe and only exists on the left lung.
-The mediastinum and the two pleural cavities are situated in the thoracic cavity (cavitas thoracis), which is one of the three major body cavities along with the abdominal cavity (cavitas abdominalis), and the pelvic cavity (cavitas pelvis).
+It represents a protrusion of the upper lobe and only exists in the left lung.
+The mediastinum and the two pleural cavities are situated in the thoracic cavity (cavitas thoracis), which is one of the three major body cavities.
+The other two major body cavities include the abdominal (cavitas abdominalis) and pelvic (cavitas pelvis) cavities.

-The lung’s expansion depends on breathing, whereas the apex of the lung (apex pulmonalis) always reaches into the upper thoracic aperture.
-The base of the lung (basis pulmonis) is closely related to the diaphragm.
+Pulmonary expansion depends on breathing.
+Whereas the apex of the lung (apex pulmonalis) always reaches the upper thoracic aperture, the base of the lung (basis pulmonis) is closely connected to the diaphragm.

-The two lungs have a slightly different external topography.
-The left lung has two lobes (superior and inferior), which are separated from each other by the oblique fissure.
-The right lung consists of three lobes (superior, middle, and inferior lobe).
-The oblique and the horizontal fissure separate the three lobes.
-The fissures reach deep into the lung tissue, and are covered with the visceral pleura projecting from the surface of the lung.
+The two lungs exhibit a slightly different external topography.
+The left lung contains two lobes (superior and inferior) separated from each other by an oblique fissure.
+The right lung consists of three lobes (superior, middle, and inferior lobes).
+The oblique and the horizontal fissures separate the three lobes.
+The fissures run deep into the pulmonary tissue and are covered by the visceral pleura projecting from the pulmonary surface.

-The remaining structure of the two lungs is identical.
-The lung is further divided into apex (apex pulmonis), base (basis pulmonis), surfaces, and borders.
-The surface is covered with a serous coat, the visceral pleura, and has a rosy to grey coloration in a healthy person.
-Depending on the location and relationship with the thorax, the surface (facies pulmonis) is divided into the costal surface, the mediastinal surface, the diaphragmatic surface, and the interlobar surface.
+The remainder of the pulmonary structure is identical.
+The lung is further divided into apex (apex pulmonis), base (basis pulmonis), surface, and border.
+The surface is covered with a serous coat, the visceral pleura, and is rose to grey in a healthy individual.
+Depending on the location and relationship with the thorax, the surface (facies pulmonis) is divided into costal, mediastinal, diaphragmatic, and interlobar surfaces.

-In the area of the mediastinal surface, the transition from visceral to parietal pleura takes place.
-Thus, a fold results, which appears as the pulmonary ligament in a dissected lung.
-Between the two pleural sheets lays the pleural cavity (cavitas pleuralis), which is filled with fluid and ensures effortless sliding of the sheets against each other.
-Also, the negative pressure (-5 cm H2O) in the pleural cavity ensures that the lung is held in place within the pleural cavities and stays unfolded.
-If this pressure would not exist, the lungs would collapse due to their inherent elastic force of its parenchyma (see pneumothorax).
+The transition from visceral to parietal pleura occurs in the area of mediastinal surface.
+Thus, a fold appears as the pulmonary ligament in a dissected lung.
+The pleural cavity (cavitas pleuralis) is present between the two pleural sheets.
+It is filled with fluid and ensures effortless sliding of the sheets against each other.
+Also, the negative pressure (-5 cm H2O) in the pleural cavity holds the lung in place within the pleural cavities and ensures that it remains unfolded.
+In the absence of this negative pressure, the lungs collapse due to the inherent elasticity of its parenchyma (see pneumothorax).

-The pulmonary hilum is located in the middle of the mediastinal surface, also referred to as simply the hilum.
-This is the entrance and exit area for the bronchi, vessels, lymphatic channels, sympathetic and parasympathetic nerves of the lung.
+The pulmonary hilum is located in the middle of the mediastinal surface, also referred to simply as the hilum.
+The hilum represents the entrance and exit for the bronchi, vessels, lymphatic channels, and pulmonary sympathetic and parasympathetic nerves.
 The surfaces of the lung transition into the borders (pulmonary margins).
 The anterior border separates the costal from the mediastinal surfaces.
-The diaphragmatic surface is separated from the costal or the mediastinal surface by the inferior border.
+The diaphragmatic surface is separated from the costal and the mediastinal surfaces by the inferior border.

 Lung segments (segmenta bronchopulmonales)

-Beside the distinction between lobes, one can separate individual segments in each lobe.
-This classification directly results from the branching of the bronchi (see below).
-In the center of each segment, there is a segmental bronchus, a segmental branch of the pulmonary artery and vein.
-Both lungs are subdivided into ten segments.
-Due to the presence of the heart, the left lung has a cardiac notch (incisura cardiaca).
-As a result, segment VII is often so small that it is included in segment VIII.
+In addition to the distinction between lobes, the individual segments in each lobe can be separated by the bronchial tree.
+The center of each segment contains a segmental bronchus as well as a segmental branch of the pulmonary artery and vein.
+Both lungs are subdivided into 10 segments each.
+Due to the presence of the heart, the left lung carries a cardiac notch (incisura cardiaca).
+As a result, the tiny segment VII is included in segment VIII.